greenwichdn/AIGC/data/nlu.md

 - no it did not help me
 - it is so stressful
 - yes but not enough for me
 - I just feel like giving all up
 - I just feel like giving all up
 - I just feel like giving all up
+- I just feel like giving all up
+- I just feel like giving all up
+- I just feel like giving all up
+- I just feel like giving all up